nian-hu/Synesthesia/README.md

 }
 ```

 Incorrect key presses, on the other hand, result in single-point deductions.
 When the arrow is pressed incorrectly, it will change to a slightly darker gray color to indicate that it was pressed even though the arrow was not lit up.
+Points are continuously calculated and rendered on the screen.

 ![](src/assets/incorrect-key-press.gif)